 When mould spores hit a damp wall, the mould will develop on your walls.
 Research has seen mould begin to grow as quickly as 24 to 48 hours.
-Over time a small patch of mould of your wall can spread across your wall.
+Over time a small patch of the mould of your wall can spread across your wall.
 While it can be cleaned off, for effective treatment of the mould, the source of dampness needs to be found.

 The Health Risks of Mould in Your Home

 If mould is left untreated in your home it can lead to serious health hazards.
-Breathing mould spores in can lead to respiratory ailments and respiratory infections.
-The breathing-in of mould spores can also lead to allergic reactions too.
+Breathing mould spores can lead to respiratory ailments and respiratory infections.
+The breathing-in of mould spores can lead to allergic reactions too.
 A common health issue, especially amongst babies, children and the elderly is asthma.